ethicalapparel/ethiCAL-member-website/README.md

 export ASANA_PAT={Insert Asana Personal Access Token From Above Here}
 ```

-Go into the server folder and run launch command on port 5000
+In the base directory (Current dir if you've been following along) and run launch command on port 5000
 ```
 npm start
 ```